 Summing up

-That’s where HawaiianMiles come into play.
-Having access to ‘flex’ awards using miles means a greater chance of securing a seat at the time you need to fly.
-Of course, that convenience comes at a cost – paying double the usual HawaiianMiles for standard/off-peak reward flights.
+HawaiianMiles gives travellers the best chance at securing reward flights on Hawaiian Airlines itself.
+Being able to book ‘flex’ awards using miles means greater opportunities to secure a seat at the time you need to fly.
+Still, that convenience comes at a cost – paying double the usual HawaiianMiles compared to standard/off-peak reward flights.

 HawaiianMiles may also be the program of choice for travellers who regularly fly with Hawaiian Airlines.
 Just one return trip between Sydney and New York (via Honolulu) in Economy each year is enough to earn Pualani Gold status.
 Make that two return trips, and you’ve got yourself Platinum status with Hawaiian Airlines.